 The Board will review and approve an annual operating budget prior to the next fiscal year and ensure the agency activities remain consistent with those indicated in its budget and with our goals and plans.
 At each Board meeting the Treasurer will present the financial position of OPNC from the previous month highlighting any significant variances.
 The Treasurer will also present financial reports quarterly which detail OPNC's revenues and expenses compared to OPNC's budget.
 The Board will review and approve the financial statements to ensure actual income and expenditures are in line with the approved operating budget.
 The Board cannot spend over and above what it has available in the bank account.
-Any expenses greater than \$2,000.00 requires at least two quotes.
-The quotes must be presented to the Board and the Board must approve the quote to proceed with.
+Any expenditure over \$5000 requires a minimum of two quotes.